addiscent/vagrant-ruby-rails/README.md

 #### Do _The Build_

-The "vagrant up" command executed below will provision, (create and initialize), a _vagrant-ruby-rails_ _Vagrant Box_, and start it.
+The "vagrant up" command executed below will provision and start a _vagrant-ruby-rails_ _Vagrant Box_.
 Depending on the speed of your computer and the speed of your Internet connection, the build done by this "vagrant up" will take approximately eight minutes or more, but should take no more than twenty minutes.

-The work done by the provisioning scripts during this initial "vagrant up" build will not be invoked the next time "vagrant up" is executed, because provisioning is a one-time process.
+The work done by the provisioning scripts during this "vagrant up" provisioning build will not be invoked the next time "vagrant up" is executed, because provisioning is a one-time process.
 Therefore, subsequent "vagrant up" operations will result in a running _guest-vbox_ within approximately one minute.

 There is a large amount of terminal message output during provisioning.
 The vast majority of messages log the construction of software which is being placed _into the_  _vagrant-ruby-rails_ _Vagrant Box_.  _Ruby, Gems, Rails, RVM, Git, and Node.js_ are _not_ being placed directly onto your _host_, they are being placed into the _guest-vbox_.
 When provisioning of the _guest-vbox_ finishes,  the _guest-vbox_ is then stored onto the _host_.